-Lingshan Grand Buddha’s construction was host by Zhao Puchu, the former chairman of the Buddhist Association of China.
-His inspiring idea “Five Great Buddhas in Five Orientation of China” has made great influence on the development of Chinese Buddhism.
+Lingshan Grand Buddha’s construction was held by Zhao Puchu, the former chairman of the Buddhist Association of China.
+His inspiring idea “Five Great Buddhas in Five Orientations of China” has made great influence on the development of Chinese Buddhism.
 Now, you can see Wuxi Lingshan Grand Buddha in the east of China, Hong Kong Tian Tan Buddha in the south of China, Leshan Giant Buddha in the west of China, Yungang Grand Buddha in the north of China and Longmen Grand Buddha in the center of China.
 Actually, being the world’s tallest bronze Shakyamuni Buddha in the open air, Lingshan Grand Buddha is 17 meters taller than Leshan Giant Buddha in Sichuan Province.

 Time to Enjoy Nine Dragons Bathing Shakyamuni: 10:00; 11:30; 14:45; 16:45.

 The Brahma Palace is situated at the foot of Lingshan Hill with magnificent architecture, harmonious layout, tall colonnade, soaring dome and large-scale hall.
 The architecture is an example to present profound Buddhism with a blend of traditional cultural elements and modern features.
-Entering inside the palace, travelers can appreciate the exquisite Dongyang woodcarving, elegant murals by Dunhuang skilled painters, grand oil paintings, quaint cloisonné Sumeru lamps…lots of art treasures scattered in Brahma Palace.
+Entering inside the palace, travelers can appreciate the exquisite Dongyang woodcarving, elegant murals by Dunhuang skilled painters, grand oil paintings, quaint cloisonné Sumeru lamps and lots of art treasures scattered in Brahma Palace.

 The inspiring performance called “Ode to Auspice” (吉祥颂) is held every day in the Altar of Brahma Palace.
 Time to Enjoy “Ode to Auspice”: 10:35; 11:30; 14:00 and 16:00 (Monday to Friday); 10:35; 11:30; 13:00; 14:00; 15:00 and 16:00 (Saturday and Sunday).
 Travelers should come 20 minutes ahead for checking in.

 Gorgeous golden roof, huge gilding aquaria, striking prayer flags… This is the scene of Five Mudra Mandala with unique and original Tibetan architecture.
 It occupies 8000 square meters, like a standard football field.
 And it stands 31.55 meters tall with six stories.
 This is the well-known type of mandala - the mandala of the “Five Buddhas”, archetypal Buddha forms embodying various aspects of enlightenment.
 The “Five Wisdom Buddhas” are enshrined in five directions, including Rratnasambhava in the south (南方宝生佛), Amitabha in the west (西方阿弥陀佛), Amoghasiddhi Buddha in the north (北方不空成就佛) and Akshobhya in the east (东方阿閦佛) and Vairocana Buddha in the center (中央毗卢遮那佛).
-The inner decoration of Five Mudra Mandala is holy, pure and solemn with painted sculptures, mural, woodcarvings, Thangka, gold-plating…presenting spectacular Mandala art.
+The inner decoration of Five Mudra Mandala is holy, pure and solemn with painted sculptures, mural, woodcarvings, Thangka, gold-platint, all presenting spectacular Mandala art.

 On the left side of Buddha’s Hand Square is the largest palm of Buddha in the world and on the right side of the square is a Maitreya Buddha with 100 children playing with him on his body.

-100 Children Playing with Maitreya Buddha: This 8.5-meter-long bronze Maitreya Buddha is always smiling with 100 children playing on his body, some of them making a human pyramid, some of doing tug-of-war, some children using tree branch poking Buddha’s belly, some children peeing on the body… The Maitreya Buddha does not mind what the children do on his body and he tolerant, forgive and love all the children.
-For he is always magnanimous, he owns the true happiness.
+100 Children Playing with Maitreya Buddha: This 8.5-meter-long bronze Maitreya Buddha is always smiling with 100 children playing on his body.
+Some of them are making a human pyramid, some doing tug-of-war, some poking Buddha’s belly with tree branch, and some peeing on the body… The Maitreya Buddha does not mind what the children do on his body and he tolerates, forgives and loves all the children.
+He is always magnanimous, so he owns the true happiness.

 To save your energy and time, you can follow our recommended route to visit: Entrance → Grand Screen Wall → Altar of Buddha’s Footprints → Nine Dragons Bathing Sakyamuni → Buddha’s Hand Square → Xiangfu Temple → Ancient Ginkgo Square → Grand Buddha → Brahma Palace → Flying Dragon Tower → Five Mudra Mandala → Exit.

 If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
-Our local tour guide and driver will escort you to Longjing Tea Plantations with speed and convenience, and take care of all the details.
+Our local tour guide and driver will pick you up at the airport/train station/your hotel and then escort you to Lingshan Grand Buddha with speed and convenience.
+We will take care of all the details.
 You just need to focus on sightseeing.
+Contact us now >>

 Top 3 Wuxi tours chosen by most customers to explore Wuxi in the best way.
 Check the detailed itinerary, or tailor your own trip now with us.